bbwwgg/PRG1002_Dating_app/programingParadigm.md

 # Programming Paradigm

 This project will be using Object-Oriented Programming (OOP) as its primary paradigm.
-We have structored our project around using objects so this makes the most sense.
-For example: message and message log are seprate leading to easly turing these two into objects (two seprate classes both with diffrent data and methods).
+We have structured our project around using objects so this makes the most sense.
+For example: message and message log are separate leading to easily turing these two into objects (two separate classes both with different data and methods).

 ```
 class MessageLog: